1909 – 2024

-First boat designed and built by N. R. Wright, at the age of 16 years.
+The first boat designed and built by Norman was the Commonwealth, prior to starting the business.
 She was launched in 1906 on a Saturday morning, and according to a press clipping from the Courier Mail, she raced later that afternoon and won the Australian Title.

 First ferry built for the Brisbane Municipal Council.